ageev/SmartHome/adguard/README.md

 - Adjusted router's DHCP scope to serve Adguard IP as a primary DNS
 - NAS still uses static DNS.
 I don't want things to get broken if Adguard container is restarted
 - I still have Pi-hole on Raspberry Pi Zero W. That's my secondary DNS
-- My router redirects all DNS requests to Adguard, except requests from NAS, Adguard itself and Pi-hole (this is called DNSFilter in Asus routers)
+- My router redirects all DNS requests to Adguard, except requests from NAS, Adguard itself and Pi-hole (this is called DNSFilter in Asus routers with Merlin's firmware)
 - I've added all family devices to Adguard (Settings > Client Settings).
 For kid's tablets I've switched off all unneeded services (e.g. Amazon, ebay, OK.ru ....)
 - I've added some internal network devices to custom blocking rules (filters > custom rules).
 This is needed for the internal DNS resolution to work